Ida Laura Pfeiffer: Early life

-Reyer was introduced to contemporary explorers by her tutor, Franz Josef Trimmel, and became particularly interested in Robinson Crusoe and the writings of Alexander von Humboldt, whom she would later meet in Berlin.
+She was introduced to exploration literature by her tutor, Franz Josef Trimmel.
+She developed a strong interest in travel narratives, particularly Robinson Crusoe, and in the scientific writings of the explorer Alexander von Humboldt.
+Pfeiffer would later meet Humboldt in Berlin.

-On 1 May 1820, she married Dr Mark Anton Pfeiffer, a lawyer in Lemberg, (now Lviv, Ukraine).
-He was 24 years her senior and a widower with a grown-up son.
-The couple left for Lemberg a week after their wedding.
-Dr Pfeiffer was soon forced to resign after uncovering corruption among senior government officials in Galicia and subsequently found it difficult to regain employment.
-In order to support her family, Pfeiffer moved back and forth between Lemberg and Vienna, where she gave drawing and music lessons and borrowed money from her brothers.
+On 1 May 1820, at the age of twenty-two, she married Dr. Mark Anton Pfeiffer, a forty-six-year-old lawyer in Lemberg in Galicia, then part of the Austrian Empire (now Lviv, Ukraine).
+He was a widower with an adult son from his first marriage.
+The couple moved to Lemberg about a week after their wedding.

+Dr. Pfeiffer soon lost his position after exposing corruption among senior government officials in Galicia and found it difficult to secure further employment.
+The family's financial situation deteriorated, and Pfeiffer travelled repeatedly between Lemberg and Vienna to support the household.
+She earned money by giving drawing and music lessons and occasionally borrowed money from her brothers.

-She gave birth to two sons in Vienna: Alfred in 1821 and Oscar in 1824.
+Two sons were born in Vienna: Alfred in 1821 and Oscar in 1824.
 She also had a daughter who lived only a few days.

-In 1831, the family's financial situation slightly improved with a legacy after the death of her mother.
-With this small inheritance, she was able to continue her sons' education.
-She stayed in Vienna with the boys in 1833, while Dr Pfeiffer remained in Lemberg, near his first son.
-Dr Pfeiffer occasionally visited his family in Vienna.
+In 1831, after the death of her mother, Pfeiffer received a small inheritance that modestly improved the family's finances and allowed her to continue the education of her sons.
+By 1833, she was living in Vienna with the boys while her husband remained in Lemberg near his son from his first marriage, visiting the family in Vienna only occasionally.